Putin's Syria victory lap is likely premature — here's why

-"The task of combating armed gangs here in Syria ... has been largely resolved — brilliantly resolved," he said during the surprise announcement Monday.
+"The task of combating armed gangs here in Syria ... has been largely resolved — brilliantly resolved," he said during a surprise announcement Monday.

 But many experts say Putin's victory lap is premature with huge swaths of the country still out of the control of his ally, President Bashar Assad.